plant-humanities/essays/mimosa_pudica/README.md

 While referred to in the Western world as the Sensitive Plant, or by *Mimosa pudica*, across the globe there are proliferating names used to refer to this plant.
 As far back as the sixteenth century, there are records that show naming confusion.
 In 1578, in what we found to be the earliest mention of the plant, [Christoval Acosta](Q384460), a Portuguese doctor and natural historian who was one of the first to study plants in Asia, described and illustrated two plants that he called *Yerua Biua* and *Yerua mimosa*.[^3] Though it is unclear whether those species are *Mimosa pudica* or just related, scholars think that the *Yerua viva*, another plant that Acosta identified, is indeed this mysterious plant.[^4] In 1598, on an expedition to Puerto Rico, John Layfield found a plant that he identified with Acosta’s *Yerua viva*, calling it *Yerva viva*.[^5] When the [Royal Society](Q123885) conducted its experiments in 1661 at the request of King Charles II, they called it "the Sensitive Plant."
 In 1633, John Gerard’s *The Herbal*, a widely popular gardening and herbal book, called the plant *Herba mimosa*.
 It was [Carl Linnaeus](Q1043) who, in his *Species Plantarum*, consistently used binomial nomenclature for the first time.
 He named the plant *Mimosa pudica*.[^6] *Mimosa* comes from the Greek *mimikos*, meaning to mimic, and the Latin *pudica* means modest or bashful.[^7] In addition to *Mimosa pudica* and the Sensitive Plant, the plant has many other names, used by botanists and the public alike: bashful plant, chaste plant, touch-me-not plant, and humble plant.
 The names are emblematic of the values humans attach to this plant.
 For example, because of its sentient character, the Sensitive Plant was often linked to ideas of female chastity.[^8] Indigenous communities in regions where the Sensitive Plant is native have their own names. *Pinahuihuitztli* and *Cocochiatl* are two Nahautl names for the plant, recorded by Spanish naturalist and explorer Francisco Hernández in 1570.[^9] In present-day Latin America, *dormidera*, which means sleeper, is used.
 Explore the word cloud to the right to discover more names and appreciate their abundance for this plant; our list is not exhaustive.
 For the remainder of this essay, we will refer to this plant as the Sensitive Plant.
 <param ve-image
        src="gh:plant-humanities/media/mimosa-pudica/wordcloud.jpg"
-       caption="Explore the wordcloud to learn other names of *Mimosa pudica*" fit="contain">
+       caption="Explore the word cloud to learn other names of *Mimosa pudica*" fit="contain">

 The Sensitive Plant is a low-growing perennial plant that grows to between 15 and 100 centimeters tall.[^10] Its leaves are alternate and bipinnate with the pinnae (primary divisions of the leaf) being subdigitate, or finger-like.
 Because the plant forms dense ground cover, it can prevent the reproduction of other species, which is why some consider it a weed.
 Yet, like many in the legume family, the Sensitive Plant is nitrogen fixing.
 It can convert atmospheric nitrogen, an essential nutrient that is unusable to most organisms in its atmospheric form, into ammonia, which can be readily absorbed by organisms, creating available nitrogen.
 The Sensitive Plant has many traditional medicinal uses across the world, including as a diuretic, antidepressant, aphrodisiac, and a sleep inducer.
 <param ve-image
        src="gh:plant-humanities/media/mimosa-pudica/Lectotype.jpg"
-       caption="Mimosa Pudica lectotype specimen from the Natural History Museum's Herbarium" description="Digitized specimen accessed through JSTOR Global Plants" fit="contain">
+       caption="*Mimosa pudica* lectotype specimen from the Natural History Museum's Herbarium" description="Digitized specimen accessed through JSTOR Global Plants" fit="contain">